flapjs/webapp/user_exp/deep_dive.md

 #### New & Remove (new addition)
 The purpose of this icon is to create a fresh, new page.
 It basically clears all work.
 I think that a clearing option can be useful to completely start over.
 However, there is no delete option on this website which is the most obvious feature users will use.
 A new page icon (like the one we're using) usually represents creating a new external doc or a new tab.
 This is currently our only "delete" method meaning users must start completely from scratch.
 Once this button has been clicked, it is a blank slate with no undo.

 In the webapp, we had a giant trash can at the bottom of the screen.
 Users could either (a) drag a node towards the trash can, the lines around the screen would go red, and the node would disappear OR (b) they could double-click on the trash can to delete the whole whiteboard.
 The trash can is an icon everyone is familiar with.
+In a survey, it was found to be one of the *least ambiguous* icons.
 However, it was incorrectly labeled 'Delete' when it was actually a 'Remove' because, upon clicking the 'Undo' option, the node(s) reappeared in their previous position.
 Deletes are final (a destruction of data); removals are temporary (old data still accessible).
 While deletes are commonly associated with a trash can rather than removals, the visible trash can is so intuitive and obvious that users would be more likely to engage the feature.

 ![old_del2](images/old_delete2.png)